Mateus-Romera/rpi3-wifi-station-ap-stretch/README.md

 	mv /lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant /home/pi/Desktop/10-wpa-supplicant-backup

 Set up the client WiFi (station) on wlan0.
-Create `/etc/wpa_supplicant/wpa_supplicant.conf`.
+Create or modify `/etc/wpa_supplicant/wpa_supplicant.conf`.
 The contents depend on whether your known networks are open, WEP or WPA.
 It is probably WPA, and so should look like:

     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1
-    country=GB
+    country=BR

     network={
 	    ssid="_NAME_SSID_"